Special routes of U.S. Route 20: Bend business loop

+Idaho

 Idaho Falls business loop

 U.S. Highway 20 Business (US 20 Bus.) in Idaho Falls, Idaho, is overlapped by US 26.
 It begins at Interstate 15 (I-15) exit 118 on West Broadway Street and runs concurrent with the I-15 Bus. until the intersection with Yellowstone Avenue, where I-15 Bus. turns south and US 20 Bus./US 26 turns north.
 Curving under a set of railroad bridges, the street name briefly changes to the Northgate Mile.
 The concurrency with US 26 ends when US 20 Bus. turns north onto North Holmes Avenue, while US 26 continues along North Yellowstone Highway.
 The railroad line that the route previously ran under is encountered again at the intersection with East Anderson Street, where the tracks cross from the southwest corner to the northeast corner.
 A while after crossing a bridge over South Fork Willow Creek, North Holmes Avenue intersects 29th Road North and suddenly gains the additional name of Lewisville Road.
 US 20 Bus. ends at the diamond interchange with US 20 (Rigby Highway), known as exit 310.